 We were dividing the edges by 2, and found the half-sized tetras in the four corners and an octahedron in the middle.
-We went inside that octahedron, dividing by 2, found the half-sized octas in each of the six corners and eight tetras in each face, all sharing a common center point.
+We went inside that octahedron, dividing by 2, found the half-sized octas in each of the six corners and eight tetras, one in each face, all sharing a common center point.
 We kept going within all 19 objects.

 BTW, you should know that I once visited with John Conway there in Fine Hall.
 He asked me, “Why are you so hung up on the tetrahedron and octahedron?”
 I will tell you that story sometime if you’d like to hear it.

-Well, in just 40 steps within we were zipping by the fermions and protons and just kept going!
+Well, in just 45 steps going-within we were zipping by the fermions and protons and just kept going!
 In the next 67 steps, you wouldn’t believe what we saw along the way!
 We were then standing at the door of a so-called singularity that Max Planck gave us and all those secret codes, but it took 100 years and Frank Wilczek to begin to interpret them (2001, Physics Today, Scaling Mt.
 Planck I-III).